PhD project

 Microglia are brain parenchyma-resident macrophages, with important homeostatic functions, clearing away dead cells and debris, and remodelling defunct neuronal connections.
 They are strongly implicated in the progression of Alzheimer’s and other neurodegenerative diseases, with several key Alzheimer’s-associated genes expressed not in neurons but specifically in microglia.
 We have pioneered methods for differentiating authentic human microglia from pluripotent stem cells, which are used widely to investigate disease pathogenesis and identify new therapeutic targets[1-5].
-You will use human iPS-microglia to investigate the role of one of these neurodegenerative disease-associated genes.
+You will use human iPS-microglia to investigate the role of these neurodegenerative disease-associated genes.
 Using CRISPR/Cas9 technologies to knockout genes and/or introduce precise mutations or reporters, you will be able to dissect the molecular interactions and regulatory pathways through which these genes mediate neuroinflammation and disease progression.

 Cowley lab